 As expectations of playgrounds have changed over this time the City would like to understand the local community's preferences for the style of renewal.
 The City would like to consider the surrounding space as well, with a small budget available to achieve a more integrated renewal.
 For example, some areas could be expanded and smaller elements relocated if that would make the space more integrated or meet a range of users.
 The aim is to achieve an integrated renewal that meets the needs of the local community.

 Based on the community ideas and needs, as well as the budget, a concept design will be developed by a landscape architect and presented for feedback.

 What is the process for this project?

-We will be gathering input from the online survey, drop-in session and a school visit.
+We will be gathering input from the online survey, drop-in session plus other targeted sessions with various age groups.

 The community ideas and needs we hear will be developed into a concept design by a landscape architect.
 This will be presented back to the community for feedback, before being amended as required and implemented.

 The installation stage will be dependent on what the final design contains, updates will be provided.
-You can check on the current status on the main project page under 'timeline'.
+You can check on the current status on the main project page under 'lifecycle'.

 What is the budget for the renewal?